adr/vscode-adr-manager/docs/Study Design.md

 # Preparation Phase

-The first phase of the study aims at acquiring the knowledge and skills necessary for this study, mainly focussing on the acquisition of requirements for the extension.<br/>
+The first phase of the study aims at acquiring the knowledge and skills necessary for this study, mainly focussing on the acquisition of requirements for the extension.

 **Goal**: At the end of this phase, there should not only be a concrete list of requirements that the future extension should satisfy, but also some rough ideas on how to implement these requirements using the VS Code Extension API and Typescript.